prakrutipg/Pandas/README.md

 * The Pandas functions used in class this week will be useful for this assignment.

 * Be sure to use `head()` or `tail()` when you want to look at your data, but don't want to print to a large DataFrame.

-## Submission

-1. Use the provided starter Jupyter Notebook to house the code for your data preparation, analysis, and visualizations.
-Put any analysis or answers to assignment questions in raw text (markdown) cells in the report.

-2. Submit your notebook to a new GitHub repository.

-3. Add the URL of your GitHub repository to your assignment when submitting via Bootcamp Spot.

----

-### Requirements

-#### Data Preparation  (20 points)

-##### To receive all points, you must:

-* Use Pandas to read each CSV file in as a DataFrame.
-(3 points)
-* Detect and remove all null values.
-(4 points)
-* Convert the S&P 500 closing prices to daily returns.
-(5 points)
-* Join the Whale Returns, Algorithmic Returns, and the S&P 500 Returns into a single DataFrame with columns for each portfolio's individual returns.
-(8 points)

-#### Quantitative Analysis (20 points)

-##### To receive all points, your code must:

-* Calculate and plot the daily and cumulative returns of all portfolios.
-(2 points)
-* Create a box plot for each of the returns.
-(2 points)
-* Calculate the standard deviation for each portfolio.
-(2 points)
-* Determine which portfolios are riskier than the S&P 500.
-(3 points)
-* Calculate the annualized standard deviation for each portfolio.
-(2 points)
-* Calculate and plot the rolling standard deviation for all portfolios using a 21-day window.
-(3 points)
-* Calculate and plot the correlation between each stock to determine which portfolios may mimic the S&P 500.
-(3 points)
-* Choose one portfolio, then calculate and plot it's beta as compared to the S&P 500.
-(3 points)

-#### Sharpe Ratios (15 points)

-##### To receive all points, your code must:

-* Use the daily returns to calculate the Sharpe ratios.
-(4 points)
-* Visualize the Sharpe ratios using a bar plot.
-(3 points)
-* Determine whether the algorithmic strategies outperform both the market (S&P 500) and the whales portfolios.
-(8 points)

-#### Custom Portfolio (15 points)

-##### To receive all points, your code must:

-* Use the Google Finance function to choose a portfolio.
-(3 points)
-* Download the data needed as CSV files and calculate the portfolio returns.
-(4 points)
-* Add the portfolio returns to the DataFrame with the other portfolios, then analyze and compare all portfolios.
-(8 points)

-#### Coding Conventions and Formatting (10 points)

-##### To receive all points, your code must:

-* Place imports at the beginning of the file, just after any module comments and docstrings and before module globals and constants.
-(3 points)
-* Name functions and variables with lowercase characters and with words separated by underscores.
-(2 points)
-* Follow Don't Repeat Yourself (DRY) principles by creating maintainable and reusable code.
-(3 points)
-* Use concise logic and creative engineering where possible.
-(2 points)

-#### Deployment and Submission (10 points)

-##### To receive all points, you must:

-* Submit a link to a GitHub repository that’s cloned to your local machine and contains your files.
-(5 points)
-* Include appropriate commit messages in your files.
-(5 points)

-#### Code Comments (10 points)

-##### To receive all points, your code must:

-* Be well commented with concise, relevant notes that other developers can understand.
-(10 points)

 ---